-Our VIRAL recipe for Teriyaki Chicken Casserole still goes crazy on our site every single month, but don’t we need a Teriyaki Beef Casserole too?!
+Our VIRAL recipe for Teriyaki Chicken Casserole still goes crazy on our site every single month, so we thought it was about time we made a Beef Teriyaki Casserole!

-My mom, Carolyn Feik loved The Great Wall in Vancouver, Washington.
-I heard it shut down a while back, but I can literally picture ever seat, piece of artwork and the staff in my mind when I close my eyes.
+My mom, Carolyn Feik, loved The Great Wall in Vancouver, Washington.
+I heard it shut down a while back, but I can literally picture every seat, piece of artwork, and the staff in my mind when I close my eyes.
 Maybe that’s why it feels so safe to eat teriyaki chicken and fried rice.

 I did not like The Great Wall when I was little.
 It would be my mom’s birthday and Dad would whisk us all (5 kids is a lot!) off to the restaurant and I’d grumble and whine and pout the whole way.
 And don’t even mention my silent treatment at the table during the meal.
 I know, horrible, horrible child.